x86-64 Assembly

 RAW, WAR, and WAW data hazards, control hazards, structural hazards, forwarding paths, stall bubbles, and CPI calculation with full 5-stage timing diagrams.

-Analyzing binaries without source: calling convention recognition, compiler pattern identification, and control flow reconstruction with objdump, gdb, radare2, and Ghidra.
+Analyzing binaries without source: calling convention recognition, compiler pattern identification, and control flow reconstruction with objdump, GDB, radare2, and Ghidra.

 SSE, AVX2, AVX-512 on x86, NEON on ARM, RVV on RISC-V. Vector register usage, alignment requirements, and 4 to 8x performance improvements in numerical computing.